Kathy Warden

-Kathy J. Warden is an American business executive who became chief executive officer (CEO) and president of Northrop Grumman in 2019.
+Kathy J. Warden (born 1970/71) is an American business executive who has been chief executive officer (CEO) and president of Northrop Grumman since 2019.

-Education
+Early life

 Warden grew up in Smithsburg, Maryland, and graduated from Smithsburg High School.
-She then earned a bachelor's degree at James Madison University in 1992, and a MBA at George Washington University in 1999.
+She then earned a bachelor's degree at James Madison University in 1992, and an MBA at George Washington University in 1999.

 Career

+Warden started her career with General Electric, working there for nearly a decade.
+She later held executive roles at Veridian Corporation and General Dynamics.
+Warden was also a principal in a venture capital firm, where she helped companies improve their business models and electronic publishing services.
 Warden is a cybersecurity and information technology expert.
-Early in her career, she worked for General Electric for nearly a decade, and held executive roles at Veridian Corporation and General Dynamics.
-Warden was also a principal in a venture capital firm, where she helped companies improve their business models and electronic publishing services.

 Warden joined Northrop Grumman in 2008 as vice president and general manager of the company's cybersecurity business.
 In 2015, while president of Northrop Grumman Information Systems, she was included in Federal Computer Weeks "Federal 100" list; the magazine credited her for increasing Northrop Grumman's participation in the CyberPatriot program and creation of the Advanced Cyber Technology Center, and for overseeing $1.5 billion in contracts for the 2014 fiscal year.
 Warden began her tenure as president of the Mission Systems sector in January 2016, when the company merged its Information Systems and Electronics Systems sectors.
 She became president and COO of Northrop Grumman in January 2018, and her tenure as CEO started on January 1, 2019.

 Warden has been credited with leading the integration of Orbital ATK, later Northrop Grumman Innovation Systems.
 She joined Northrop Grumman's board of directors in July 2018 and became Chair in August 2019.